marknelsonengineer/SGX-hardware/README.md

 ## Contribution

-Add more hardware to this list via pull requests or simply via issues.
+Add more hardware to this list via pull requests or add an issue.